UKHO/devops-pipelinetemplates/auto_tag/README.md

-# Template for adding tag in an Azure Pipelines
+# Template for adding a GitHub tag from an Azure Pipeline

 Tags are references that point to specific points in Git history.
 Tagging is generally used to capture a point in history that is used for a marked version release (i.e. v1.0.1).
 With this template, tags created are of the format `<BuildId>-<Timestamp>` on top of the git commit, which is used for the main pipeline build.
-BuildId and CommitId paramters are sent from the main pipeline which is using this template.
+BuildId and CommitId parameters are sent from the main pipeline which is using this template.

 ## Usage